Keaize/digital-dance/README.md

 The image must:
 - Be in png format
-- Have a resolution of 96x96
+- Have a 1:1 aspect ratio for best appearance.
+(Image will be resized as such).
 - Be titled "Profile Picture"

 # -- KNOWN ISSUES and general things to note --